 16. Tate Modern

 Speaking of which, this mod half of the Tate, hiply set in the Bankside Power Station on the Thames, is one of the city's most beloved attractions.
-Special exhibits cost £8-10, but you can spend much time enjoying its permanent (free) collection of 60,000 works (Pollock, Warhol, Rodin, Matisse), wrapped in uniquely themed exhibits such as 'Poetry & Dream' for the surreal.
+Special exhibits cost £10 and up, but you can spend much time enjoying its permanent (free) collection of 60,000 works (Pollock, Warhol, Rodin, Matisse), wrapped in uniquely themed exhibits such as 'Poetry & Dream' for the surreal.
 The upstairs cafe has wonderful Thames views, and the building's amazing.

 17. Temple Church

 For Da Vinci Code fans this church – with origins dating to the 12th century – is a must-see in London, for its role in a key scene.
 It's a distinctive place, built by crusading monks, with a traffic-free oasis of green spaces amidst the buildings in the City.

 Open since 1852, its 4.5 million objects – like the stunner entry chandelier by Dale Chihuly – make it, very simply, the world's best decorative arts museum.
 Make sure you have plenty of time.
 The first floor focuses on Asian (Japanese swords, ancient Chinese ceramics) and some European art, including plaster casts Michelangelo used for his David.
 Then there's a photography collection of half a million images, picked up over the museum's 160 years.
 The Ardabil Carpet in the Middle East-focused Jameel Gallery is one of the world's oldest, dating from Iran in the 1500s.